InfiniTimeOrg/InfiniTime/doc/contribute.md

 The most important rule to follow is to try to keep the code as easy to read and maintain as possible.

+Using an autoformatter is highly recommended, but make sure it's configured properly.

+There are preconfigured autoformatter rules for:

+  * CLion (IntelliJ) in .idea/codeStyles/Project.xml

+If there are no preconfigured rules for your IDE, you can use one of the existing ones to configure your IDE.

  - **Indentation** : 2 spaces, no tabulation
  - **Opening brace** at the end of the line
  - **Naming** : Choose self-describing variable name